G55 Erenhot–Guangzhou Expressway

-The Erenhot–Guangzhou Expressway (二连浩特—广州高速公路), designated as G55 and commonly referred to as the Erguang Expressway (二广高速公路) is an expressway that connects the cities of Erenhot, Inner Mongolia, and Guangzhou, Guangdong.
+The Erenhot–Guangzhou Expressway (二连浩特—广州高速公路), designated as G55 and commonly referred to as the Erguang Expressway (二广高速公路) is an expressway in China that connects the cities of Erenhot, Inner Mongolia, and Guangzhou, Guangdong.
 When fully complete, it will be 2685 km in length.

 Route

 Inner Mongolia

 Erenhot, the northern terminus of the expressway, is a border town with Mongolia and has a border checkpoint.

-The expressway is under construction from Erenhot to Baiyinchagan in Ulanqab, and complete from Baiyinchagan to the Shanxi border.
+The expressway is under construction from Erenhot to Baiyinchagan town in Ulanqab, and complete from Baiyinchagan to the Shanxi border.

 Shanxi

 The entire portion of the expressway in Shanxi is complete.

 Henan

 The entire portion of the expressway in Henan is complete.

 Hubei

 The entire portion of the expressway in Hubei is complete except for 3 km of expressway to the Hunan border.

 In 2000, a cache of Warring States period artifacts was discovered in eastern Wulipu's Zuozhong village during the construction of the Xiang(yang)–Jing(zhou) Highway (襄荆高速公路).